 Cofounder of Jumpstart Coffee

 The writer is a cofounder of Jumpstart Coffee, a start-up that combines technology with traditional coffee brewing methods.
-Before founding Jumpstart in 2017, he was the national business analyst for Semen Merah Putih.
+Before founding Jumpstart in 2017, he was a national business analyst for Semen Merah Putih.

 Disclaimer: The opinions expressed in this article are those of the author and do not reflect the official stance of The Jakarta Post.